Aleksej Pokuševski: Early career

-Pokuševski grew up in Novi Sad, where he started to play youth basketball for local clubs, KK Kadet, KK NS Stars, and Vojvodina.
+Pokuševski grew up in Novi Sad, where he started to play youth basketball for local clubs, KK Kadet, KK NS Stars and Vojvodina.
 In 2015, Pokuševski joined the youth system of Olympiacos.
 In 2017, he participated in the Jordan Brand Classic camp.
 In August 2018, he attended the Basketball Without Borders Europe camp, in Belgrade, Serbia.
 In February 2019, Pokuševski was invited for the NBA All-Star Basketball Without Borders Global Camp in Charlotte, North Carolina, but eventually missed the event after being rejected for a U.S. visa.

 Professional career

 Olympiacos (2019–2020)

 On 19 March 2019, Pokuševski made his EuroLeague debut with Olympiacos, in a 89–69 win over the German club Bayern Munich, during the EuroLeague's 2018–19 season.
 He recorded 1 point, 2 rebounds and 1 assist, in one minute played during the game.
 Pokuševski became the youngest senior men's Olympiacos player to ever debut in the EuroLeague.
-At 17 years and 83 days old, he replaced Georgios Printezis, who had previously debuted in the EuroLeague, at the age of 17 years and 229 days, as the club's youngest ever EuroLeague player.
+At 17 years and 83 days old, he replaced Georgios Printezis, who had previously debuted in the EuroLeague, at the age of 17 years and 229 days, as the club's youngest-ever EuroLeague player.

 For the 2019–20 season, Pokuševski was assigned to play in the Greek A2 League, the country's second-tier league, with Olympiacos' reserve team, Olympiacos B. He initially played for the senior EuroLeague club's practice squad.
 During the season, Pokuševski missed almost 3 months of playing time, due to a knee injury.

-Pokuševski started in eight of his 11 appearances in the Greek A2, averaging 10.8 points, 7.9 rebounds, 3.1 assists, 1.3 steals, and 1.8 blocks in 23.1 minutes per game.
-He shot 40.4 percent from the field, 32.1 percent from 3-point range, and 78.3 percent from the free-throw line.
+Pokuševski started in eight of his 11 appearances in the Greek A2, averaging 10.8 points, 7.9 rebounds, 3.1 assists, 1.3 steals and 1.8 blocks in 23.1 minutes per game.
+He shot 40.4 percent from the field, 32.1 percent from three-point range, and 78.3 percent from the free-throw line.
 In the middle of the season, Olympiacos' main EuroLeague team was riddled with injuries, and Pokuševski was called up to the senior team.
 He played two minutes in his only EuroLeague game of the season, before the league's season was suspended due to the COVID-19 pandemic in Europe.

 On 24 April 2020, Pokuševski declared for the 2020 NBA draft.
-Pokuševski's Olympiacos contract lasts through the end of the 2023–24 season.
-The contract's buyout clause for the NBA is €1 million, if he is a top 20 draft pick, or €1.5 million, if he is a top 14 lottery pick.
+Pokuševski was under contract with Olympiacos through the end of the 2023–24 season.
+The contract's buyout clause for the NBA was €1 million if he was a top-20 draft pick, or €1.5 million if he was a top-14 lottery pick.
 Following selection in the NBA draft, Pokuševski left Olympiacos on 24 November 2020.